cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- can move a volume across AZs per snapshot
 - need a provisioned capacity
 - instances connect to EBS via network connections
-- EBS volumes do not ~need~ to be attached to an instance
+- EBS volumes do not *need* to be attached to an instance
 - Delete on Termination attribute
 	- determines whether the volume is deleted on instance termination
 	- by default Root volume is deleted on termination
 	- any other attached instances are ~not~ terminated on deletion by default
-- spanshots:
+- snapshots:
 	- backup your volume at a point in time
 	- not necessary to detach to snapshot, but recomended
 	- can be copied across AZ or region